-- Finding out if you have a specific learning difference like dyslexia - Special arrangements in examinations - Accessing loaned equipment (e.g. digital recorders) - Specialist one-to-one "study skills" tuition - Offering access to course materials in alternative formats - Providing educational support workers (e.g. note-takers, readers, library assistants) - Mentoring support for students with mental health issues and neurodivergence.
+- Finding out if you have a specific learning difference like dyslexia - Applying for funding through the Disabled Students' Allowance (DSA) - Arranging DSA assessments of need - Special arrangements in examinations - Accessing loaned equipment (e.g. digital recorders) - Specialist one-to-one "study skills" tuition - Offering access to course materials in alternative formats - Providing educational support workers (e.g. note-takers, readers, library assistants) - Mentoring support for students with mental health issues and conditions on the autistic spectrum.